 Online GIF converter

-Converting pictures and photos to gif format is simple and free with our online converter.
+Changing your images and photos into gif format is a breeze and completely cost-free, thanks to our online converter.

 How to convert a gif file?